 Amount of Education Required for Careers Related to Architectural Drafting & CAD/CADD

 Some careers associated with architectural drafting and architectural CAD/CADD require an advanced degree while some may not even require a bachelor’s.
-In general, the more advanced your degree the more career options will open up to you.
-However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.
+Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to architectural drafting and architectural CAD/CADD have obtained the following education levels.